shtahal/Java-Learning/README.md

 Related Videos：[👉 Click here](https://www.bilibili.com/video/BV1uJ411k7wy?p=14)

 > Tips: If you think watching the videos too slow, you can directly view my annotation and related code.
-It's more fast.
+It's more detailed.